Spiritual Gifts Series

 ♦ Teaching-gifted believers may have a teaching ministry about disciples.

-♦ Teaching-gifted believers may have a teaching ministry about complete in Christ.
+♦ Teaching-gifted believers may have a teaching ministry about completeness in Christ.

 ♦ Teaching-gifted believers may have a teaching ministry about signs and wonders.

-♦ Teaching-gifted believers may have a teaching ministry about all things possible.
+♦ Teaching-gifted believers may have a teaching ministry about all things being possible.

 ♦ Teaching-gifted believers may have a teaching ministry about doing miracles in the name of Jesus.